liataun/p3/peer-review.md

 ## 1. Interface
 Address as many of the following points as applicable:

-+ What are your initial impressions of the site interface?
++ My initial impressions are that the form and instructions are easy to understand.
+Clean use of space.
+No obvious problems like spelling or missing elements when first viewing the page.
 + Were there any parts of the interface that you found confusing, or did not work as you expected?
 + Were there any parts of the interface that you thought worked notably well?
 + Do you have any suggestions for improvements on the interface?